KrisN13/Forecasting-UK-Grid-Carbon-Intensity/README.md

 In earlier, coal- and gas-heavy years, the spread between high- and low-carbon hours was larger, and the theoretical benefit of shifting would have been higher.
-In that sense, the relatively small gains observed here are a symptom of progress: a cleaner, more stable grid leaves less “low-hanging fruit” for demand shifting.
+In that sense, the relatively small gains observed here are a symptom of progress: a cleaner, more stable grid leaves less low-hanging fruit for demand shifting.

 ### When shifting can make things worse